-ALUMNI TRANSCRIPT REQUESTS: CLICK HERE2021-22 NEW STUDENT ORIENTATION GUIDE : CLICK HERECOUNSELOR APPOINTMENT REQUESTS: CLICK HERERequest an appointment with your school counselor
+ALUMNI TRANSCRIPT REQUESTS: CLICK HERE2022-23 NEW STUDENT ORIENTATION GUIDE: CLICK HERECOUNSELOR APPOINTMENT REQUESTS: CLICK HERERequest an appointment with your school counselor

-At State High, we are always working to find ways to support students’ behavioral and emotional needs.
-Students may make an appointment to see their assigned School Counselor preferably during study hall or lunch.
+At State High, we are always working to find ways to support students' behavioral and emotional needs.
+Students may make an appointment to see their assigned school counselor, preferably during study hall or lunch.
 Students may also stop in to the counseling office at any time.
-If their counselor is not available at that time, students are encouraged to make an appointment with a staff assistant, or they may email their counselor directly to make an appointment.
+If their counselor is not available, students are encouraged to make an appointment with a staff assistant or use the COUNSELOR APPT REQUEST form listed above.
 The primary role of the Counseling Department is to address all students' academic, career, and personal social/emotional development needs by offering comprehensive school counseling services that promote and enhance student success.

 - Academic counseling and advising